mh-cbon/go-repo-utils/README.md

 # Changelog

+- 0.0.7 - Add list-commits command,
+fixed bugs in vcs detection when the tree contained uncommitted files, code refactoring and updated tests
 - 0.0.6 - Use annotated tags for git (`git tag -a ...`)
 - 0.0.5 - Release scripts
 - 0.0.4 - Minor improvements